abhiram-b-ashok/abhiram-b-ashok/README.md

 - 👋 Hi, I’m @abhiram-b-ashok
-- 👀 I’m interested in JS
+- 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Jetpack Compose
-- 💞️ I’m looking to collaborate on Making sites with React and Next js
+- 💞️ I’m looking to collaborate on Making Android mobile applications with Kotlin

 <!---
 abhiram-b-ashok/abhiram-b-ashok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.